Skip to content

 ML-KEM-1024 ciphertext 1,568

-• Symmetric crypto is not post-quantum replaced — it's post-quantum safe by virtue of being symmetric.
+• Symmetric crypto is not post-quantum replaced — it is post-quantum safe by virtue of being symmetric.
 AES-256 has 128 bits of quantum security; SHA3-512 has 256 bits of quantum collision resistance.

 • Side-channel resistance is not in scope.
-ML-DSA implementations have published timing-attack mitigations; we use the reference Python implementation (dilithium-py), which is not hardened.
-Hardware-backed signing is on the roadmap.
+ML-DSA implementations have published timing-attack mitigations; the reference Python implementation (dilithium-py) is not hardened.

-• Long-term forward secrecy of historical data depends on the ciphers being unbroken.
-If ML-DSA is broken in 2055, every tx ever signed becomes forgeable in retrospect.
-Same caveat applies to every signature scheme ever invented.
+• Long-term forward secrecy of historical data depends on the ciphers remaining unbroken.
+If ML-DSA is broken in 2055, every transaction ever signed becomes forgeable in retrospect.
+The same caveat applies to every signature scheme ever invented.

 Crypto agility

-The chain has a runtime signature scheme registry — see verify_sig(scheme, ...) in Fourier and SLH-DSA-SHA2-128s as the second registered scheme.
-Contracts can choose which scheme to require, and new schemes can be added without a hard fork.
+The chain provides a runtime signature scheme registry — see verify_sig(scheme, ...) in Fourier and SLH-DSA-SHA2-128s as the second registered scheme.
+Contracts select which scheme to require, and new schemes can be added without a hard fork.

-The intent is that if any one scheme is broken or deprecated, the chain keeps running on the others while we migrate.
+The intent: if any single scheme is broken or deprecated, the chain keeps running on the others during migration.

 Further reading